Gospel for Asia: GFA World Child Sponsorships

 GFA World maintains a child sponsorship program for poor families in underserved communities, especially lower-caste families.
 The program offers education, physical and spiritual care, including healthcare training and vocational training for women.
 In its 2019 Special Report, GFA World had reported that there were 138,000 children enrolled throughout Asia in its child sponsorship program.

-Clean Water Wells
+Wells

 GFA World digs clean water bore wells in communities where water is scarce during parts or most of the year.
 These wells are built for long-term use near churches, bible colleges or Child Sponsorship centers, and each well is maintained by a local pastor.
 These wells provide free, clean water to individuals regardless of caste, class, social designation or religion.
 In its 2019 Special Report, GFA World reported 4,856 wells were drilled in communities needing clean water and 12,243 BioSand water filters have been provided to individuals or families who only have access to compromised water sources.

-Leprosy Ministry
+Leprosy ministry

-Also called “Reaching Friends Ministry,” the Leprosy Ministry started as a small effort in 2007 to help a few people suffering with the disease.
+The "Reaching Friends Ministry" started as a small effort in 2007 to help a few people suffering with leprosy.
 GFA World workers care for the patients through social and relief work, medical aid, and health and hygiene awareness programs.